rbenchmark/benchmarks/README.md

 $ ../utility/rbench.py hello_rbenchmark.R
 ```

 It will use the default R VM (R-bytecode) and the default meter to benchmark the application.
+The output of benchmark application will be thrown away (redirect to "/dev/null"), and the timing result will be recorded in "rbench.csv" file.

 The default benchmark method has two phases
 - pure warmup: run run() 2 times